 Liquidity shocks indicates that sudden currency appreciation can instantly erase months of positive swap earnings during a carry trade unwinding.
 The entire Yen carry trade ecosystem, estimated at $1 trillion in notional exposure, depends on the Bank of Japan maintaining low interest rates indefinitely.
 If the BoJ suddenly pivots to 2.00% rates (following inflation data or geopolitical crisis), carry traders face a cascading unwinding: positions must be closed, Yen suddenly appreciates against all funded currencies, and margin calls trigger rapid liquidation.

 Geopolitical shocks create similar unwinding risk: Taiwan tensions or Middle East escalation triggers “flight-to-safety” rallies in the JPY and USD, crushing AUD, BRL, and TRY positions simultaneously.
 The 2026 environment remains vulnerable because the Yen sits at historic lows (near 150 USD/JPY) with limited upside room before carry positions become economically irrational.
-A 10% revaluation in the Yen wipes out 5-7 years of positive carry trade returns in weeks.
+A sharp revaluation in the Yen can erase a long run of accumulated carry income in a matter of weeks, because the currency move is many multiples of the nightly interest.

 Volatility represents the final hidden danger.
 Holding 100:1 leverage on a high-interest carry pair feels safe during calm markets when volatility sits at 8-10%.
 A geopolitical shock raises volatility to 25+, and your account margin buffer evaporates.
 This distinction explains why carry-to-vol ratio matters more than raw yield: 6% yield with 25% volatility is riskier than 4% yield with 8% volatility.